rust-lang/book/src/ch03-05-control-flow.md

 like to get some practice with the concepts in this chapter, try building programs to do things like:

-* Converting temperatures between Fahrenheit and Celsius
+* Converting temperatures between Fahrenheit and Celsius.
-* Generate the nth Fibonacci number
+* Generate the nth Fibonacci number.
 * Print the lyrics to the Christmas carol *The Twelve Days of Christmas*, taking advantage of the repetition in the song.